tangshuang/HHuploadify/README.md

 ![screenshot](https://github.com/tangshuang/HHuploadify/blob/master/screenshot.png?raw=true)

 Browsers <=IE8 are not supported.
-IE9 is partly supported, may have some bugs.
+IE9 is partly supported, there may be some problems when you recieve responseText after uploaded.

 ## Install